LaMichael James: 2010 season

 On March 9, 2010, head coach Chip Kelly announced that James would be suspended for the season opening game of the 2010 season, following his guilty plea for physical harassment against his former girlfriend.

-Against Portland State, James rushed for 227 yards on 14 carries and scored two touchdowns in a 69–0 shutout win, the Ducks' second shutout on the year.
-The next week, against Arizona State, James was held to only 94 rushing yards, but the total was enough to move James past the 2,000 yard mark for his career.
-Against the Arizona Wildcats, James rushed for 126 yards, 2 touchdowns and surpassed LeGarrette Blount's single season scoring record.
-James had a season high against the Stanford Cardinal by garnering 3 touchdowns, and 257 yards on 31 rushes.
-Over the course of the season, James had eclipsed the century mark 9 times, only failing to reach 100 yards twice.
-All in all James has had 18 100+ rushing yard games in his career, a record at the University of Oregon.
+Against Portland State, James rushed 14 times for 227 yards and two touchdowns in a 69–0 shutout win, the Ducks' second shutout on the year.
+The following week against Arizona State, he was held to only 94 rushing yards, but the total was enough to move James past the 2,000-yard mark for his career.
+Against the Arizona Wildcats, James rushed for 126 yards and two touchdowns while surpassing LeGarrette Blount's single season scoring record.
+James had a season high against the Stanford Cardinal by garnering 31 carries for 257 yards and three touchdowns.
+Over the course of the season, James had eclipsed the century mark nine times, only failing to reach 100 yards twice.
+James has had 18 100+ rushing yard games in his career, a record at the University of Oregon.

 Despite missing the first game of the 2010 season due to suspension, James managed to break the Pac-10 all-time sophomore single season rushing record and led the country in both rushing yards (1,682) and touchdowns (22), ultimately earning a trip to the annual Heisman Ceremony in New York as a finalist.
 Following the 2010 season, James received the Doak Walker award, given to best running back in the country, and was recognized as a unanimous first-team All-American.
 He was also a Pac-12 All-Academic selection.
 The Ducks finished regular season play undefeated (12-0) and ranked No. 2 in both the BCS and the AP poll.
 They played the top-ranked Auburn Tigers in the 2011 BCS National Championship Game in Glendale, Arizona.
 In that game, James had two touchdown receptions, including one that set up the game-tying two-point conversion.
 Nevertheless, James' season ended with disappointment when Auburn kicked a game-winning field goal as time expired for a 22–19 victory.